 Hi there!
 Hope your summer vacation has gone well.
 You must have spent quality time with your friends and family near a beautiful beach or at a hill station.
 The bright sun with warm conditions; yes, we know you will cherish the beautiful summer vacation memory forever!

 Summer is gone.
 Now be practical and check how much money you have spent on the vacation.
-Do you have any record of it?
+Did you have a vacation budget and have any record of your spending?

 Make a U-turn to your regular life

-While talking about keeping a record, my friend, you are not alone.
+While talking reconciling your vacation budget, my friend, you are not alone.
 According to the Nerdwallet survey, people, out of excitement, overspend by using the credit card on vacations.
 If you cannot pay the entire outstanding amount at a time, at least try to pay the minimum amount.
 Then negotiate with your creditor about the interest rate.
 If you have multiple credit card debts, credit card consolidation can help you.

 Better to start a Zero-based budget